All Episodes

 It's a wonderful night.

-I've got Paul Weyrick and inviting me, Bill Bennett is there.
+Bill Bennett is there.

-So I tell this story about Ted Kennedy In a speed boat off the coast of the south of France with a scantily clad young woman less than half his age.
+So I tell this story about Ted Kennedy in a speedboat off the coast of the south of France with a scantily clad young woman less than half his age.

-And I said, we know that this is true because there were paparazzi helicopters flying around taking photos, still photos.
+And I said, We know that this is true because there were paparazzi helicopters flying around taking photos, still photos.

-And I said there were three photos.
+And I said, there were three photos.

 In the first photo, Senator Kennedy and the young woman in a state of embrace in the boat.

-It was a speed boat.
+It was a speedboat.

 It was not a yacht speedboat.

-You could see, in other words.
+You could see, in the words.

 And in the next photo, the woman is in the water, and Senator Kennedy is jumping off the side to go in and join her in the water.